jckmrrssy/liri-node-app/README.md

 $ git clone git@github.com:jckmrrssy/liri-node-app.git
 ````

-You will need to at an .env file at the root of the app containing Spotify API keys.
+You will need to add an .env file at the root of the app containing your Spotify API keys.
 For help getting your own API keys visit:
 ```
 https://developer.spotify.com/documentation/web-api/
 ````